Barry Popkin: Research

-More recently he worked with the Mexican government on a number of panels and commissions related to creating a healthier diet and preventing increased obesity and diabetes.
-He is currently working with Mexican colleagues to evaluate rigorously the Mexican sugar-sweetened beverage and nonessential food taxes to learn how they impact food purchasing patterns and ultimately diet and health.
+More recently he worked with the Mexican government on a number of panels and commissions related to creating a healthier diet and preventing increased obesity and Diabetes.
+He is currently working with Mexican colleagues to evaluate the Mexican sugar-sweetened beverage and nonessential food taxes to learn how they impact food purchasing patterns and ultimately diet and health.
 He is working with a number of countries in Asia and Latin America on related large-scale activities to help reduce the risks of poor diets and obesity.

 His Global Food Research Program at UNC has been done in collaboration with Professors Shu Wen Ng and Lindsey Smith Taillie.
 Together they are working in a set of countries around the world in addition to Mexico on the design and evaluation and also research support for in-country research collaborators on policy advocacy.
 Those countries include Brazil, Colombia, South Africa, Jamaica and Barbados.

 As part of an evaluation fund he leads, they are working with the Chilean government and colleagues at the Institute of Nutrition and Food Technology and the Chronicas group at the Universidad Peruana Cayetano Heredia in Lima.
-A large series of papers are being published by both in evaluation their unique large-scale obesity prevention regulatory programs.